 Again, we discussed OTC “senior” foods in the June 2002 issue.
 The OTC market in mature and senior foods is booming as our dog population becomes larger and older over time.
 In general, these foods are lower in fat and calories than maintenance foods, but you have to watch the labels, as some makers seem to be formulating their senior dog foods for skinny old dogs, not fat ones.

 Veterinary diets for obese old dogs include Eukanuba’s Restricted Calorie and Glucose Control diets; Hill’s w/d also falls into this category.
 IVD has Select Care Mature (289 calories per cup as fed).

 Hill’s g/d (Geriatric Diet) contains 358 calories per cup as fed, making it a better choice for skinny old dogs.
 This food is specifically intended for dogs “at risk” for heart and kidney disease.

-Allergies and Gastrointestinal Disease
+Dog Foods for Allergies and Gastrointestinal Disease

 This is where things really get complicated!
 If we look at all the veterinary diets intended to treat all types of allergies including Inflammatory Bowel Disease (IBD), we find 16 basic diets, with several additional variations on the theme.
 Some are promoted to treat allergic skin disease, while others address food intolerances, true food allergies, and a variety of GI ailments, but there is a great deal of crossover in these categories so we will consider them all in this section.